leiningyu/Nikki-lab3-5/README.md

 - **validate_input**:
    - It is a higher-order decorator.
    - it verifies that the function input conforms to a predefined type.

+- **Interpreter**:
+   - Support manual input of values.
+   - Manage the activation sequence of nodes.
+   - Logging module make the interpreter work transparent.